m3t4lw01f/unlimited-plex-server/README.md

 - Navigate to the Content tab and
   - Click the checkbox next to Overseerr
   - The URL should be pre-filled, just paste `OVERSEERR_API_KEY` into the Overseerr API Key box
-  - Check the checkbox next to Overseerr Use Webhook
+  - Make sure the checkbox next to Overseerr Use Webhook is checked
   - Hit save

 ## Make a request